Column I, is composed of alternating images taken of Cambrian

 or having undergone conflagration in northern California.
 The

-images have been digitally stretched to form strata-like structures
+images have been digitally lithified and stretched to form strata-like structures

 that recompose the column into a sequence of non-conformities

 and displacement in geologic time and distance.

 examines an intermingling of Holocene and Paleozoic structures

 over 300 million years and 500 miles (800 kilometers) apart.